smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 @![iOS,android]
 ## Connecting to a Head Unit
 ### Production
-To connect your device directly to a production vehicle head unit or Test Development Kit (TDK), make sure to implement an @![iOS]an `iAP`!@@![android]a `Multiplex`!@ connection.
+To connect your device directly to a production vehicle head unit or Test Development Kit (TDK), make sure to implement an !@@![iOS]an `iAP`!@@![android]a `Multiplex`!@@![iOS,android] connection.
 Then connect the device to the head unit or TDK using a USB cord or, if the head unit supports it, Bluetooth.
 !@

 @![iOS]